raultavares/quiz-application/README.md

 1. Clone the repository

-2. Run the CloudFormation Template in your AWS Account
+2. Run the CloudFormation Template quiz-application-cf-template.yaml in your AWS Account

+### Installation (Host)
-3. Navigate to the qz-host directory: cd qz-host
+1. Navigate to the qz-host directory: cd qz-host

-4. Install dependencies:
+2. Install dependencies:
 npm install

-5. Create a .env file in the root of the qz-host directory and add the necessary environment variables below:
+3. Create a .env file in the root of the qz-host directory and add the necessary environment variables below:

-### Usage
+PORT=9000
+REACT_APP_GRAPHQL_KEY=THE KEY COPIED FROM OUTPUTS TAB REACT_APP_GRAPHQL_ENDPOINT=THE GRAPHQL API COPIED FROM OUTPUTS TAB REACT_APP_GRAPHQL_REGION=us-east-1 REACT_APP_API_GATEWAY_PREFIX_ENDPOINT=THE API GATEWAY COPIED FROM OUTPUTS TAB

+4. Start the Application
-To start the development server: npm start
+npm start

-To build for production:
+### Installation (Host)
+1. Navigate to the qz-host directory: cd qz-player

+2. Install dependencies:
+npm install

+3. Create a .env file in the root of the qz-host directory and add the necessary environment variables below:
+PORT=9001
+REACT_APP_GRAPHQL_KEY=THE KEY COPIED FROM OUTPUTS TAB REACT_APP_GRAPHQL_ENDPOINT=THE GRAPHQL API COPIED FROM OUTPUTS TAB REACT_APP_GRAPHQL_REGION=us-east-1 REACT_APP_API_GATEWAY_PREFIX_ENDPOINT=THE API GATEWAY COPIED FROM OUTPUTS TAB

+4. Start the Application
-npm run build
+npm start

 ### Main Dependencies
 - React 18.3.1